When the 9-4 Green Bay Packers play the 6-7 Oakland Raiders on Sunday afternoon at O.co Coliseum, it will be the 13th meeting between the two teams.

 But the play that makes the game memorable was the first ever Lambeau leap.

 Safety LeRoy Butler forced a fumble that defensive end Reggie White recovered at the Raiders 35 yard line.
-After returning the fumble 10 yards, White laterals to Butler, who returns it the remaining 25 yards for a touchdown.
-Butler than jumped into the crowd in the south bleachers for the first leap, which is now a tradition.
+After returning the fumble 10 yards, White lateraled to Butler, who returned it the remaining 25 yards for a touchdown.
+After the score, Butler jumped into the crowd in the south bleachers for the first leap, which is now a tradition.

 The opening game of 1999 at Lambeau Field was the next great moment of Packers-Raiders history.
 The 1999 season was Mike McCarthy’s first coaching job in Green Bay, as he was quarterbacks coach under head coach Ray Rhodes.
 Playing with a thumb injury, Brett Favre brought the Packers back with a last minute drive and Green Bay won 28-24 when Favre hit tight end Jeff Thomason with a short touchdown pass.
 Favre ended up having a very emotional press conference after the game.